kundajelab/chrombpnet/README.md

 # ChromBPNet-pre-release

 This repo is deprecated and can only be used to reproduce results in the linked paper.
-For the user-facing main mage of this repo please refer to - https://github.com/kundajelab/chrombpnet
+For the user-facing main page of this repo please refer to - https://github.com/kundajelab/chrombpnet

 ### Installation